-How Montessori Education Promotes Social and Emotional Development in Children
+How Montessori Education Promotes Social and Emotional Development in Children?

 Group of young children working together on a puzzle during an outdoor learning activity at Starshine Montessori preschool, enhancing teamwork and collaboration skills.